 There is also a lower bound for intermediate time moments, namely, the \textit{Fleming bound} (1973) derived in \cite{Flem}:

 where $T_\theta$ stands for the time moment at which the acute angle

 between the states represented by the vectors $\psi_0$ and $\psi(t)$ reaches a certain value $\theta\in(0,\pi/2]$.

-Obviously, the Mandelshtam-Tamm bound represents a particular case of the Fleming bound for $\theta=\frac{\pi}{2}$.
-In fact, through the years, the Mandelshtam-Tamm inequality \eqref{MT} has been rediscovered several times by various researchers (for the corresponding discussion, see, e.g., \cite[p.\,5]{DeCa}).
+Obviously, the Mandelstam-Tamm bound represents a particular case of the Fleming bound for $\theta=\frac{\pi}{2}$.
+In fact, through the years, the Mandelstam-Tamm inequality \eqref{MT} has been rediscovered several times by various researchers (for the corresponding discussion, see, e.g., \cite[p.\,5]{DeCa}).
 Also, there are generalizations of this bound to the evolution of mixed states.
 Furthermore, there are more detailed evolution speed estimates for particular classes of quantum-mechanical evolutionary problems (see \cite{DeCa,Frey}).
-The existence of Mandelshtam-Tamm-type bounds for the orthogonalization time is discussed even for certain non-self-adjoint (so-called pseudo-Hermitian and, in particular, $PT$-symmetric) Hamiltonians (see \cite{BBr,China} and references therein).
+The existence of Mandelstam-Tamm-type bounds for the orthogonalization time is discussed even for certain non-self-adjoint (so-called pseudo-Hermitian and, in particular, $PT$-symmetric) Hamiltonians (see \cite{BBr,China} and references therein).

 In the present work, we are concerned with a possibly infinite-dimensional subspace of the system states that evolve accordingly to the non-stationary Schr\"odinger equation.
 Notice that by a subspace of the Hilbert space $\mathfrak{H}$ we always understand a closed linear subset in $\mathfrak{H}$.
 By using the concept of maximal angle between subspaces we then derive several estimates on the speed of such a subspace evolution.
 The estimate \eqref{TtPb1} we attain in Theorem~\ref{TTtheta} below may be viewed as a natural extension of the Fleming bound \eqref{Flem}.